-We’re very proud of our dedicated, professional and highly experienced teaching team, including Lance Krive (Madonna, Stevie Nicks & Michael Jackson).
+We’re very proud of our dedicated, professional and highly experienced teaching team.
 We hand pick experts and professionals from the industry, who bring to the course a wide range of different skills and expertise to support the breadth of learning and knowledge with which our students graduate.

-Alongside our core team of regular lecturers we invite in specialists who have worked with musicians and artists of all genres from the likes of Justin Bieber, Will.I.Am, Closure In Moscow, Savage Garden, Olivia Newton John, The Living End, Pete Murray, Troye Sivan, Eskimo Joe and many many more in our Melbourne Campus alone.
+Alongside our core team of regular lecturers, we invite in specialists who have worked with musicians and artists of all genres from the likes of Justin Bieber, Will.I.Am, Closure In Moscow, Savage Garden, Olivia Newton-John, The Living End, Pete Murray, Troye Sivan, Eskimo Joe and many more in our Melbourne Campus alone.many, many

 Julian Davis is a music industry lawyer and business identity with many years experience in record label management, tour and event promotion, and ticketing and logistics.
 Julian is also an accomplished musician and producer in his own right, who has over a decades experience in delivering music industry business and law subjects in vocational and higher education environments.

-Alex’s career in the music industry started eight years ago with the release of the first Trumpdisco song into the blogosphere.
-Taking solo control of the Trumpdisco project in 2012, Alex played gigs in South Korea, Europe, Canada and South Africa as well as Australia, while the Trumpdisco remix of Kanye West’s ‘Black Skinhead’ was played in the opening sequence to the 2014 MTV VMAs.
-In 2017 the Trumpdisco project was rebranded to SUB-human and signed to Flux Pavilion’s ‘Circus Records’ with a debut EP due for release in mid 2017.
+Alex Braithewaite’s career in the music industry started with the release of the first ‘Trumpdisco’ material as a solo artist.
+Alex played gigs in South Korea, Europe, Canada and South Africa.
+Consequently, the Trumpdisco remix of Kanye West’s ‘Black Skinhead’ played in the opening sequence to the 2014 MTV VMAs.
+In 2017, he rebranded to SUB-human and signed to Flux Pavilion’s ‘Circus Records’.

 Alex’s professional audio engineering career started after working with Slumberjack on their debut EP which went on to great success.
 This gave Alex the confidence to start his own mixing and mastering business.